+The composition of the Board represents an optimum combination of knowledge, experience and skills from diverse fields including finance, economics, law, governance, etc. which are required by the Board to discharge its responsibilities effectively.
+The Directors take active part in the deliberations at the Board and Committee Meetings by providing valuable guidance and expert advice to the Management on various aspects.
 The Board operates within a well-defined framework which enables it to discharge its fiduciary duties of safeguarding the interest of your Company; ensuring fairness in the decision making process, integrity and transparency in your Company's dealing with its members and other stakeholders.